Witness dead! ED’s shocking claim during hearing on Kamal Nath’s nephew’s bail plea

 New Delhi, July 31: The Enforcement Directorate said that it believes that a witness in the AgustaWestland case may have been killed.
 The submission was made before a Delhi court.

 The ED said that the witness who has been missing for the past four months may have been killed.
-The submission was made while opposing the anticipatory bail plea filed by Rahul Puri, who is the nephew of Madhya Pradesh Chief Minister, Kamal Nath.
+The submission was made while opposing the anticipatory bail plea filed by Ratul Puri, who is the nephew of Madhya Pradesh Chief Minister, Kamal Nath.

 The ED identified the witness as K K Khosla, a 73 year old man.
 He had retracted his statement and has been missing for the past four months, the ED Special Public Prosecutor, D P Singh told Special Judge Arvind Kumar.